 9.6.35.x EML Operating Mode Notification frame format

-The Enhanced Multi-Link (EML) Operating Mode Notification frame is used to indicate to an AP MLD that a non-AP MLD with which the transmitting STA is affiliated is changing its Enhanced Multi-Link operation status and/or Enhanced Multi-Link operation parameters.
+The Enhanced Multi-Link (EML) Operating Mode Notification frame is used to indicate that a non-AP MLD with which the transmitting STA is affiliated is changing its Enhanced Multi-Link operation.

 The Action field of the EML Operating Mode Notification frame contains the information shown in Table 9-xyz1 (EML Operation frame Action field format).